IvanUkhov/example-prediction-service/README.md

 # Example Prediction Service

+See “[A poor man’s orchestration of predictive models, or do it yourself][article]” for further details.

 ## Usage

 In order to build a Docker image and upload it to Container Registry, run